Ozy CEO: 'premature' to shut down after week of scandal - KESQ

 Ozy CEO: ‘premature’ to shut down after week of scandal

-NEW YORK (AP) — The CEO of Ozy Media says it had been “premature” to shut down and that he wants the media company to keep operating.
-Carlos Watson told CNBC Monday morning that he has been meeting with advertisers and investors over the weekend and that he wants Ozy to continue to be around.
-The company did not answer emailed questions Monday about whether employees were still working or getting paid or how Ozy intended to stay open.
-Ozy’s board of directors on Friday said the company was ceasing operations after a potential case of securities fraud became public and questions about its audience size claims.
+NEW YORK (AP) — Carlos Watson, the CEO of Ozy Media, says it was “premature” to shut down and that he wants to keep operating, despite a scandal-ridden week that exposed Ozy as a media company without much of an audience.
+The company emailed a statement Monday saying it is trying to bring employees back and hopes to resume operations in the next few days.
+Ozy’s board of directors on Friday said the company was ceasing operations after a potential case of securities fraud became public and questions arose about its audience size claims.
+The company would have to reestablish trust with employees, advertisers and investors.